MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-TS-TD-certs-ad-fs.md

 ---
-title: Obtain and Configure Token Signing and Token Decryption Certificates for AD FS
+title: Obtain and configure token signing and token decryption certificates for AD FS
 description: Learn about tasks and procedures you can perform to ensure your AD FS token signing and token decryption certificates are up to date.
 author: jenfieldmsft
 ms.author: billmath